How well do you know the stock market? Test your

 Other people buy stocks based on rumors that the price will rise/fall sharply soon.

-A few people will randomly pick stock symbols by throwing a dart at a newspaper, for instance.
+A few people will randomly pick stock symbols by throwing a dart at a newspaper, which is a risky game to play in multiple ways.

 What is a mutual fund?